Welcome to the Beauparc’s privacy notice. Beauparc is a group of companies working under their parent company Beauparc Utilities Limited.

 You will receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

-You can ask us to stop sending you marketing messages at any time by Beauparc Privacy Officer at any time.
+You can ask us to stop sending you marketing messages at any time by contacting the Beauparc Privacy Officer.

 CHANGE OF PURPOSE